Schema Migrations

 Section titled “Manual Migration”For full control over migrations:

-import { initializeSchema, migrateSchema, rollbackSchema, ensureSchema,} from "@nicia-ai/typegraph/schema";
+import { initializeSchema, migrateSchema, rollbackSchema, ensureSchema } from "@nicia-ai/typegraph/schema";

 // Initialize schema (first run only)const row = await initializeSchema(backend, graph);console.log("Created version:", row.version);